AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-rootid.md

 ---
+title: RootId
 description: Catalog identifier.
-The HTTP path element to be used to identifies this catalog in the vignette, material, or ICC profile object specifier in HTTP requests.
+The HTTP path element to be used to identify this catalog in the vignette, material, or ICC profile object specifier in HTTP requests.
 solution: Experience Manager
-title: RootId
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: cc34087a-8a19-4ead-b510-f2466efc44a9
 ---
 # RootId{#rootid}

 Catalog identifier.
-The HTTP path element to be used to identifies this catalog in the vignette, material, or ICC profile object specifier in HTTP requests.
+The HTTP path element to be used to identify this catalog in the vignette, material, or ICC profile object specifier in HTTP requests.

 ## Properties {#section-c33266223d5b47029df756caa4e0df0c}